quiver-team/torch-quiver/docs/Introduction_en.md

 2. Memory bandwidth relationship of a GPU server is: GPU Global Memory > GPU P2P With NVLink > Pinned Memory > Pageble Memory.

-Considering the bandwidth and the power law, Quiver's `quiver.Feature` can allocate features automatically to GPU memory adn CPU Pinned Memory.
-It can also host hold data on GPU and cold data on CPU (if `csr_topo` is provided).
+Considering the bandwidth and the power law, Quiver's `quiver.Feature` can allocate features automatically to GPU memory and CPU Pinned Memory.
+It can also host hot data on GPU and cold data on CPU (if `csr_topo` is provided).
 We collect features with GPU.

 ![single_devce](./multi_medias/imgs/single_device.png)